 - You must state how many horses you are attempting to steal.
 You cannot steal more than two horses in one steal.

 - All steals will continue for three days (72 hours).
-After 72 hours, the thief may post the answer to the riddle and ask for the steal to be judged by an owner/officer/judge.
+After 72 hours have passed, the thief may ask for judgment by an Officer by posting in the Steals Ready to be Judged thread in the Plains.

 - Each land may attempt no more than two steals a week, whether or not the steals are ruled successful and whether they are attempted by multiple horses.
 If two steals have been posted from your land in the past 7 days, you need to wait before stealing again.

 - A horse that has been stolen/captured can escape at any time if they post in any of the common lands saying that they are sneaking out of the land they were stolen to.
 If no one from the land they were stolen to catches them within 72 hours, the horse can ask for a successful escape.

 - If a horse belongs to two lands and is stolen, they are effectively stolen from both homes, though the steal must be for the horses display group.

 - You must live in the land to block the steal, meaning Kingdoms may not block steals for Territories (this includes Champions if they do not reside in the land).